 But of course, that’s not the only reason to spend a night in this Northern Maine town, in Central Aroostook County, just 15 minutes from the Canadian border.
-You’ll find incredible snowmobiling, great x-country skiing, international ballooning history, a world class Biathlon facility, a famous horse, an unsettling piece of U.S. military history, and the World’s 2nd largest to-scale Solar System Model.
+You’ll find incredible snowmobiling, great cross-country skiing, international ballooning history, a world-class Biathlon facility, a famous horse, an unsettling piece of U.S. military history, and the World’s 2nd largest to-scale Solar System Model.
 So, plan a night, have a good meal, and find out why Presque Isle is worth your while.

-The nine buildings that make up the Museum create a physical time-line of the lumberman’s life, from the most rustic 1820 Logging Camp to a larger early 1900’s cabin with mess hall and sleeping quarters, and plenty of heavy equipment through the years.
+The nine buildings that make up the Museum create a physical timeline of the lumberman’s life, from the most rustic 1820 Logging Camp to a larger early 1900s cabin with a mess hall and sleeping quarters, and plenty of heavy equipment through the years.

 Lumbermen Technology